-In any case for the moment I’ll have no eggs, no wheat pasta, no bread, no butter and cheese.I have been having bad digestion problems for so long that just knowing what I should eliminate from my diet is a relief.
+In any case for the moment I’m abstaining from eggs, pasta, bread, butter and cheese.I have been having bad digestion problems for so long that just knowing what I should eliminate from my diet is a relief.

 Of course, it does feel like my world has gotten upside down.
 Me, that one who wanted to convince the world to make their own fresh pasta at least once a week.
 Me, that one who loves to cook for others, who basically exists on cooking for others.

 The good news is that I can still cook for those I love.
 I’ll just need to make two menus now.

 - 500 gr. / 1 lb Italian fresh sausages, grilled

 - 250 ml / 1 cup good quality red wine

 - 1 lt / 5 cups vegetable broth

 - 1 tablespoon butter or extra virgin olive oil

 - 1 large onion, diced

 - 2 cups arborio, vialone nano or carnaroli rice